 \subsection{Computational Time Costs}

-To evaluate the efficiency of our method on long event sequences, we have conducted computational experiments using a synthetic dataset as described in \textbf{Appendix 2.5}.
-This dataset comprises $64$ event data sequences, each with a length of $100,000$ events.
-In our experiments, we set the batch size $B=1$ and the hidden dimension $d=32$.
-We progressively increased the sequence length and recorded the time cost (in minutes).
-The results are shown in Figure~\ref{fig:mix}(a).
-The time discrepancy between XTSFormer and Vanilla Transformer widens with increasing sequence length, underscoring the efficiency of the multi-scale approach.

-Furthermore, we conducted computational experiments on the different dimensions of embeddings, as shown in Figure~\ref{fig:mix}(b).
-The Vanilla Transformer's time costs increase significantly with larger embeddings, suggesting scalability issues.
-In contrast, XTSFormer scales more efficiently, maintaining lower time costs even at higher dimensions, making it a preferable option for tasks requiring large-scale data processing with limited computational resources.
+To evaluate our method's efficiency on long event sequences, we conducted computational experiments using a synthetic dataset generated as described in \textbf{Appendix 2.4}.
+This dataset includes 64 sequences, each with 100,000 events.
+We set the batch size to 1 and the hidden dimension to 32, progressively increasing the sequence length and recording the time cost (in minutes).
+The results, shown in Figure~\ref{fig:mix}(a), reveal that the time difference between XTSFormer and Vanilla Transformer widens with longer sequences, highlighting the efficiency of the multi-scale approach.
+Additionally, experiments on different embedding dimensions, shown in Figure~\ref{fig:mix}(b), indicate that Vanilla Transformer's time costs rise significantly with larger embeddings, suggesting scalability issues.
+In contrast, XTSFormer scales more efficiently, maintaining lower time costs even at higher dimensions, making it preferable for large-scale data processing with limited computational resources.